 What If You Can’t Brush Regularly?

 Feeding dry dog kibble rather than wet food is proven to help reduce dental disease.
+The texture doesn’t stick as easily, and the crunching can actually help remove some build-up.
 Additionally, some dog chews and dental diets are specially formulated to cause friction against the surface of the teeth, removing plaque.

 Other products like antibacterial doggy mouthwash and gels that fight infection on the teeth are also helpful if you can’t brush.
 However, it’s worth spending some time learning doggy toothbrushing first because it’s the most effective method of keeping your dog’s mouth in tip-top condition.